What Is A Claret Wine?

 In Summary

 And there you have it!
-Even though it sounds like it’s a type of wine in its own right, claret is just the unofficial term that is sometimes used to describe red Bordeaux wines.
+Even though it sounds like it’s a type of wine in its own right, claret is just the unofficial term that is sometimes used to describe red Bordeaux wines

 In order to be a true claret wine, however, the red wine will need to have been grown, harvested, and produced in the Bordeaux region of France.

-So the next time you think about ordering claret off the menu, why not pay a little more attention to the label to see what variant of red Bordeaux wine you’ll get!
+Some claret wines include Cabernet Sauvignon, Cabernet Franc, Merlot, Petit Verdot, and Malbec.
+So the next time you think about ordering claret off the menu, why not pay a little more attention to the label to see what variant of red, Bordeaux style, wine you’ll get!

 ChristinaDay